YuneVK/personal-goals/README.md

 - [Vanilla Tilt.js](https://micku7zu.github.io/vanilla-tilt.js/) - A lightweight parallax hover tilt effect
 - [JSS](https://cssinjs.org/) - Use JavaScript to describe styles
 - [p5.js](https://github.com/processing/p5.js) - A library that starts with the original goal of Processing, to make coding accessible for artists, designers, educators, and beginners, and reinterprets this for today's web
+- [CodeMirror](https://codemirror.net/) - A versatile text editor for the browser

 ### Frameworks